enola-dev/enola/docs/concepts/singularity.md

 # Singularity 🔮

-The [🔮 Singularity](https://en.wikipedia.org/wiki/Technological_singularity), for an Org using Enola, is reached when this tool is no longer used to support 🕵🏾‍♀️ humans, but (only) continously runs to detect problems and automagically mitigates and fully resolves them - without any human intervention at all.
+The [🔮 Singularity](https://en.wikipedia.org/wiki/Technological_singularity), for an Org using Enola, is reached when this tool is no longer used to support 🕵🏾‍♀️ humans, but (only) continuously runs to detect problems and automagically mitigates and fully resolves them - without any human intervention at all.